TechWorksHub/best-practice-guide/source/cookbook.rst

 many modern engineering projects due to their ability to solve many problems that are difficult or impossible with other methods.
-While most engineers will find themselves enjoying a significant overlap between these techniques and their existing skill set, they are also liable to find that AI and Machine Learning is its own field with its own unique demands and (often hidden) pitfalls.
+While most engineers will find themselves enjoying a significant overlap between these techniques and their existing skill set, they are also liable to find that AI and ML is its own field with its own unique demands and (often hidden) pitfalls.
 While there are many resources available for self teaching, it is generally assumed the practitioner is either an absolute beginner to engineering, or already a seasoned expert in AI and ML.
-In this document, we provide a practical guide to AI and Machine learning for electronic systems engineers who already have a strong base of knowledge in electronic systems but no specialized expertise.
+In this document, we provide a practical guide to AI and ML for electronic systems engineers who already have a strong base of knowledge in electronic systems but no specialized expertise.
 This guide will be practice focused, with the goal of helping engineers to make good decisions and avoid problems.

 The guide will cover, in order: